bpbond/srdb/README.md

 File						|	Description
 ----------------------------|------------------------------------------------
-calculations				|	Directory of spreadsheets (figure estimates) corrections-additions.xls	|	Excel workbook for corrections/additions
-expanded_field_notes.txt	|	More info on some fields and their uses READ_ME.md					|	Generates this README srdb-data_fields.txt		|	Metadata for the srdb-data file srdb-data.csv				|	Main database
-srdb-studies_fields.txt		|	Metadata for the srdb-studies file srdb-studies.csv			|	Studies database
+calculations				|	Directory of spreadsheets (generally data estimated from figures) corrections-additions.xls	|	Excel workbook for corrections/additions expanded_field_notes.txt	|	More info on some fields and their uses README.md					|	Generates this README srdb-data_fields.txt		|	Metadata for the srdb-data file srdb-data.csv				|	Main database srdb-studies_fields.txt		|	Metadata for the srdb-studies file srdb-studies.csv			|	Studies database (gzip'd)

 Changelog
 -----------------------

 Date	   	|	Change
 -------- | ------------------------------------------------------------
 20180203 | All data through 2013 along with some 2014 and 2015.
 Fixes to partitioning (`Rh_annual`, `Ra_annual`) in some previous records (studies 2037, 5545, 5727, 6010, 6219). `Study_midyear` field changed so that X.5 is consistently middle of year X. `Latitude` and `Longitude` fields may now be either decimal or d-m-s format.
+Thanks to Mercedes Horn.
 20150826 | Fixes to faulty `Longitude` and `Latitude` values and site names; thanks to Yaxing Wei of ORNL.
 Some 2013 data added.
 20140827	|	Shifted from Google Code (svn) to Github (git).
 No data changes.
 20131218	|	Pubs from 2012 added (466 new records).
 Two new fields (measurement interval and annual coverage); renamed `CO2_method` to `Meas_method`; many corrections to older data; new R script for error-checking and mapping; removed kmz file.